- Thinking of Bylaws Change?

 All inquires concerning the establishment of a chapter should be directed to Association Headquarters which will furnish the following: (1) this checklist, (2) a copy of the current Bylaws of AALL, and (3) a copy of the current Model Chapter Bylaws.

 - The proposed chapter must send to Association Headquarters a petition to become a chapter signed by 25 or more active members of the Association residing in the area in which the chapter will be formed.
 Headquarters staff will verify the membership status of those signing the petition.
-(This process will take about two days.)

 - Headquarters will forward the verified petition to the Secretary, who must receive it at least 60 days before the next annual meeting.

-- The proposed chapter must send a copy of the proposed chapter's bylaws to the AALL Bylaws Committee and for review.
+- The proposed chapter must send a copy of the proposed chapter's bylaws to the AALL Bylaws and Resolutions Committee and for review.
 The bylaws of the proposed chapter must not be inconsistent, at that time, with the bylaws of the American Association of Law Libraries.